spil3141/Algorithms-2/README.md

 # Algorithms-2
-Algorithms and Data Structure in C++
+Algorithms and Data Structures in C++